tyconsulting/blog.tyang.github.io/_posts/2017-01-11-opsmgr-alert-tuning-using-opslogix-ezalert.md

 <strong>2.
 Training Monitor generated alerts</strong>

 As we all know, we shouldn’t manually close monitor generated alerts.
-So when you are training monitor alerts, make sure you don’t train EZalert to update the resolution state to “Closed”. consider using other states such as “Resolved”.
+So when you are training monitor alerts, make sure you don’t train EZalert to update the resolution state to "Closed". consider using other states such as "Resolved".

 <strong>3.
 Create Scoped roles for normal operators in order to hide the EZalert dashboard view</strong>